Bootstrapping LLMs via Preference-Based Policy Optimization: Preference-Based Policy Optimization

-\end{theorem} \begin{remark} Theorem~\ref{thm:regretseq} establishes that Algorithm~\ref{alg:onlinekd} achieves a regret bound of order $\widetilde{\mathcal{O}}(d\sqrt{K})$ with high probability, where $K$ is the number of iterations and $d$ is the feature dimension.
-This result is analogous to the regret bounds in standard linear bandit settings, such as those achieved by the LinUCB algorithm for exploration \cite{dani2008stochastic}. \end{remark}
+\begin{remark} Theorem~\ref{thm:regretseq} establishes that Algorithm~\ref{alg:onlinekd} achieves a regret bound of order $\widetilde{\mathcal{O}}(\kappa d\sqrt{K})$ with high probability, where $K$ is the number of episodes and $d$ is the feature dimension.
+If neglecting $\kappa$, this result is analogous to the regret bounds in standard linear bandit settings, such as those achieved by the LinUCB algorithm for exploration \cite{dani2008stochastic}. \end{remark}